St. Paul's Presbyterian Church (Hamilton, Ontario): Building features

 The church building was designed by William Thomas (architect) in the style of English Gothic Revival.
 The building's exterior is grey limestone which comes for the most part from local Hamilton quarries by stonemason George Worthington.
 Many windows are adorned with Gothic tracery.
 The sanctuary is made of dark wood.
 There is a chancel with rich foliage sculptures on the capitals.
 The church yard includes a small cemetery.

-Architectural historian Marion MacRae assessed the building as "the best Decorated Gothic Revival Church in Ontario".
+Architectural historian Marion MacRae assessed the building as "the best Decorated Gothic Revival Church in Ontario."

 Steeple

-The church has a single steeple made entirely of stone which rises a height of 180 feet.
-It rises to a height of 100 feet to the top of the parapet line at which point it almost imperceptibly reduces itself into an octagonal spire with lucarnes on alternate sides.
+The church has a single steeple made entirely of stone which rises to a height of 180 feet.
+The top of the parapet line is at 100 feet, at which point it almost imperceptibly reduces itself into an octagonal spire with lucarnes on alternate sides.
 The tower and spire display medieval details from the Middle Pointed or Decorated phase of English Gothic (late 13th to early 14th century), including twin, pointed belfry openings on each side of the tower.
 The corners of the tower are reinforced with buttresses at right angles to the walls.
 There are narrow angle turrets each with their own delicate spire adorned with crockets and a finial at the top.

 It is the largest entirely stone steeple in Canada.

 Bells

-The chimes are eleven bells weighing in total 9873 lb, ranging is size from the smallest at 300 lb to the largest bell at 2100 lb.
+The chimes are eleven bells weighing in total 9873 lb, ranging in size from the smallest at 300 lb to the largest bell at 2100 lb.
 The bells were used first on Sunday, 11 November 1906.
 The bells are functional and are played every Sunday morning and on special occasions.